farastu-who/Music-Recommender-System-Using-Pyspark/README.md

 # Music-Recommender-System-Using-Pyspark

-This is a Coursera Guie Project on the implementation of the ALS model for Recommender System.
+This is a Coursera Guided Project on the implementation of the ALS model for Recommender System.